csci-1301/csci-1301.github.io/labs/IfAndSwitch/readme.md

 ## Conditional Operator

-Here we introduced a conditional operator, which can be used to replace `if-else` statements in particular cases (assignment, call, increment, decrement, and new object expressions).
+In class we introduced a conditional operator, which can be used to replace `if-else` statements in particular cases (assignment, call, increment, decrement, and new object expressions).
 Its structure is:

 `condition ? first_expression : second_expression;`